EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Waiting at our seats when we boarded?
 Disposable slippers, thick brown fleece blankets and large soft pillows wrapped in silky covers.

-Soon after, flight attendants handed out EVA Air’s new Premium Economy amenity kits – part of a collab with Hunter, the Scottish brand famous for their wellies.
+Soon after, flight attendants handed out the airline’s Premium Economy amenity kits – part of a collab with Hunter, the Scottish brand famous for their wellies.

-We got an oatmeal-brown pouch on our flight to Taipei and an olive-green one on the return.
+We got oatmeal-brown pouches on our flights to Taipei and olive-green ones on the returns.

-With a strap and press-button closure, the oatmeal one could be repurposed as a passport pouch to wear around your neck.
-But we preferred the zippered green one, which we’ll re-use as a travel bag for makeup or jewelry.
+With a strap and press-button closure, the oatmeal one can be repurposed as a passport pouch to wear around your neck.
+But we prefer the zippered green ones, which we’ve since re-used as travel bags for makeup, jewelry and gadgets.

 We didn’t use their masks, however – they’re thin and not the best.